AmitabhaR/Heavy-Engine/README.md

 	1. Open VS2013 and create a new static library project for c++.
 	2. Add all the files present in the Windows Native Runtime folder.
 	3. Hit Build button to compile to the final .lib file.

+### Compile Linux Native Runtime
+	1. Download all the required SDL libraries (SDL2,SDL2_image,SDL2_mixer,SDL2_ttf,SDL2_net) using sudo if using linux or include all the .a SDL library files and all the header files and make sure all of them are stored inside a SDL2 folder.
+	2. Open the code-blocks project in linux or if using a cross-compiler , in windows.
+	3. Hit build and compiling should begin.

 ### Compile Engine
 	1. Open the Heavy-Engine.sln in the visual studio editor.